e-apostolidis/RL-DiVTS/README.md

 If you find our work or code, useful in your work, please cite the following publication:

-E. Apostolidis, G. Balaouras, V. Mezaris, I. Patras, "<b>Selecting a Diverse Set of Aesthetically-Pleasing and Representative Video Thumbnails Using Reinforcement Learning</b>", submitted for publication at the 2023 IEEE Int.
+E. Apostolidis, G. Balaouras, V. Mezaris, I. Patras, "<b>Selecting a Diverse Set of Aesthetically-Pleasing and Representative Video Thumbnails Using Reinforcement Learning</b>", accepted for publication at the 2023 IEEE Int.
 Conf. on Image Processing (ICIP 2023).
 </div>

 ## License